jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Single concepts about multiple items.
 For instance:

-- Putting restrictions on a childs methods
+- Putting restrictions on a child's methods
 - Methods abstract other methods
 - Having an event interface
 - ...